Boss: Born to Rule: Plot

-At a time when Mumbai Police headed by Police Commissioner announce that the much dreaded Mafia Raj is completely wiped out in the city and there are no under world Bhais in Mumbai, a rookie named Surya lands in the country’s commercial capital with an intention to become a Mafia Don.
-His friend receives him and brings him to Dharavi.
+At a time when Mumbai Police headed by Police Commissioner Binayak Roy announce that the much dreaded Mafia Raj is completely wiped out in the city and there are no more crime lords in Mumbai, a rookie named Surya lands in the country's commercial capital with an intention to become a Mafia Don.
+His friend Shibu receives him and brings him to Dharavi.
 He offers him shelter and tells him that he would soon fetch him a job so that he can settle down in life.
 But Surya wants to carve an identity for himself, by reorganizing Mumbai's Mafia Raj and eventually rule Mumbai.
 He then mocks as a cop and gets his first bounty, and then he forms a gang of his own.
-Surya meets up with a local politician Gopi, who is in trouble and offers him help.
+Surya meets up with a MLA Gopinath Shivalkar alias "Gopi Sahib", who is in trouble and offers him help.
 Surya begins recruiting criminals and gangsters in Mumbai and starts to extort people for money.
-He slowly gains momentum and, in the process, becomes popular and feared among the people.
+Surya further helps the Dharavi locals to clear their debts by making his henchmen rob the original copies of the loan documents in the local branch of Bank of Maharashtra and destroy the bank records.
+While the locals hail him as their saviour, Surya slowly gains momentum and gets feared for extortion.

+Meanwhile, Surya also knowingly tries to get romantically involved with a model named Rusha, Police Commissioner Binayak's daughter, in order to safeguard himself from Binayak.
+In the process, he actually falls for the girl and tries for her acceptance.
+One day, Surya learns that Central Minister Rajshekhar Sinha, who aspires to be the next PM, has sent some assassins to kill him.
+Surya tricks the men into believing that he is a guide sent to help them where he plants bombs in their food that explodes, resulting in a shootout.
+While escaping, Surya sees Rusha, who has now learned of his true nature.
+When arrested, Surya accepts that he trapped her, but now he truly loves her.
+In the meantime, Surya gets surrounded by police and Binayak arrests him.
+However, Binayak is forced to free Surya after his henchmen kidnap Rusha.
+Surya promises to give up crime in order to live with Rusha, but he decides to set up a business which is untouchable by the police, after his proposal is turned down.